german-bortoli/brandbastion-cc/README.md

 ## Description

-Used Vite+Typescript+React to create the code challenge.
-The goal is to build a simple form with validation and submit action (no backend).
+Used Vite+Typescript+React to create the code challenge repository

 UI Framework: ShadCDN-UI